 (1) In this by-law —

-“general residential zone” means a general residential zone declared under the Uniform Building By-laws 1974 4 as in force before the coming into operation of these by-laws.
+general residential zone means a general residential zone declared under the Uniform Building By-laws 1974 4 as in force before the coming into operation of these by-laws.

 (2) Nothing in this by-law operates so as to prevent the construction, occupancy or use of a single family detached unit on a lot created prior to the definition and classification of the general residential zone in which the lot is comprised.